 employees table, you can list all column names in the

 SELECT clause.
-Or you just simply use the asterisk (*) to indicate that you want to get data from all columns of the table as the following query:
+Or you just use the asterisk (*) to indicate that you want to get data from all columns of the table like the following query:

 SELECT * FROM employees;